tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

 playground as I go, and as needed because I'm soon creating (and staying) with the Kotlin and HTML5 playground to optimize the little DSL.

+## Identification of Design Flaws in Sum Types

+From the initial DSL, I'm about to merge in Canvas Play, I spotted several (expected) design flaws usual in the incipient development and design stages.
+These are related to sum types, so I wrote the documentation about this study case.

+Sum types are ADTs whose algebraic power can be exploited further as far as our design coherence.

+When engineering software, **we must ensure compliance with underlying principles**, like *inducing partitions in sum types*, since —as said above— this likely depends on our design or domain to be coherent and not on the compiler.

+It was seen how a triangle sum type creates a partition, where its product types or records are orthogonal by being mutually disjoint, leading to independent problems that can be addressed and composed.
+This is how FP has to be employed.

+Regarding the current design of a line in the Java playground, some flaws were noticed, like the need for mutually disjoint subsets, and hard/physical duplication of records.

+Studying these flaws makes awareness of how essential it is to verify the compliance of mathematical principles in software and domain design since it is what opens our minds on how to go through the right way.

 ## References

 [1] Epp, S. (2010).
 Discrete Mathematics with Applications (4th ed.).Section